The Eliza Effect is an indie band from Louisville, Kentucky.

 The Eliza Effect is the human tendency to unconsciously attribute human-like intelligence, empathy, and understanding to a computer program or other non-human entity.
 This phenomenon occurs even when users are aware they are interacting with a machine.

 The effect is named after ELIZA, a pioneering chatbot developed at MIT in 1966 by Joseph Weizenbaum.
+Joseph chose the name ELIZA in reference to Eliza Doolittle, the character from My Fair Lady.

 For more information, visit theΒ wikipedia page.